kepi/show-gravatar/README.md

 #Show Gravatar

-This is plugin for RoundCube webmail client which display gravatar for sender in every message.
+This is plugin for Roundcube webmail client which displays gravatar for sender in every message.

 ##Instalation